When Students Don’t Learn

 What’s amazing is that the occurrence – of me one day hearing a colleague deliver a brilliant impromptu lecture but later that same day (or within the week) I would meet one of his students (who used to be my student also) claiming that they, in the class, could hardly understand what he is teaching – did not happen only once.
 If my memory serves me right, that’s the fourth time.

 It finally made me reflect.
 That’s the reason I wrote something about it.

-It made me wonder (again) how my former students rate my performance as a teacher.
-What do they really think (and how they feel) about me as their teacher?
+It made me wonder (again) how my former students rated my performance as a teacher.
+What do they really think (and how do they feel) about me as their teacher?
 What would they say to a colleague or their fellow students when asked about me?

 In gatherings, teachers do talk (or should I say gossip) about their students – their performance and behavior in the class.
 Conversely, students do the same.
 They talk (or gossip) about their teachers.
 There are only two possibilities – they either praise or curse their teachers.

 One of the most unacceptable things that students could say about a teacher is – they do not (or they could hardly understand) what he/she is teaching.

 Witnessing firsthand an English teacher discuss with ease the complexities of the English language and hearing a student claim that he and his classmates could hardly understand what that teacher is teaching is quite paradoxical.